DiarmuidSheeran/yugioh-calculator/README.md

 ### Username

-* The name input field allows users to input their names and save it to the conole to be recalled trought the match for differnet results.
+* The name input field allows users to input their names and save it to the console to be recalled throughout the match for different results.
-* This adds functionality to website allowing the user to keep track of which calculator they are using.
+* This adds functionality to a website allowing the user to keep track of which calculator they are using.
-* It adds a personal touch for the users to enhance the user expierence.
+* It adds a personal touch for the users to enhance the user experience.
 * Altenatively if the users decide to not input their names a generic player 1 and player 2 name is used on the result screen.
 ![picture of player empty name input fields](documentation/name-empty.jpg)
 ![picture of player filled name input fields](documentation/name-filled.jpg)